MrSerus/webpage-builder/README.md

 - Everything you create must be usable for free!
 - Logos you create for companies must be created by yourself!
 - Your webpage should be suitable for minors!
+- No Javascript is allowed inside the webpages!

 We will exclude everyone from the competition who will not follow these rules!
 Excluded webpages will not take part in the competition.